 St. Thomas University's scholarship program is one of the reasons it is able to maintain a community of exceptional scholars and dynamic leaders.
-More than half of first-year students hold an entrance scholarship, and one in eight holds a renewable scholarship ranging in value from $9,000 to $75,000.
 Here are four ways our scholarships work for you:

-Our entrance scholarship guarantee rewards first-year students who demonstrate academic excellence.
-If you are a Canadian applicant with a minimum admission average of 80 per cent, you automatically qualify for a scholarship.
-The higher your average, the greater the scholarship's value.
+Our entrance scholarships reward first-year students who demonstrate academic excellence.
+If you are an applicant with a minimum admission average of 80 per cent (or equivalent), you may qualify for an entrance scholarship.

-Our guaranteed entrance scholarships are renewable in second, third, and fourth year if the student maintains a grade point average of 3.7.
+Entrance scholarships range in value between $500 and $5,000 and are renewable in second, third, and fourth year if the student maintains a grade point average of 3.7.

 Major Awards - Academic Excellence

 Our major scholarships are our largest awards, honouring the best academic minds among incoming students.
-Applicants with a minimum admission average of 90 per cent (or the equivalent for international applicants) should complete and submit a scholarship application form in order to be considered for major awards.
+Applicants with a minimum admissions average of 80 per cent (or equivalent for international applicants) should complete and submit a scholarship applicationin order to be considered for major awards.
 Renewable scholarship recipients are selected based on academics:

 - admission average